epiforecasts/covid-us-forecasts/README.md

 > 4. Open a new R project and clone this repository from Github
 > - Caution - when interacting with Github, do not use the RStudio git GUI, as this crashes the server

+> Using Azure:
+> - Log in to Azure
+> - Start and connect to kath-test using ssh
+> - Use R Studio to open a new project, clone this repository

 ### Create fresh forecasts
 For an end-to-end run (including new Rt and timeseries models, mean and QRA ensembles, formatted ready for submission):
 - Run `system("update.sh")`
 - Check the output by looking plots saved in the most recent folder: `evaluation/plots/yyyy-mm-dd`
-- A properly formatted csv, ready to be submitted to the Reich forecast hub, will be saved in `final-submissions/death-forecast/yyyy-mm-dd-epiforecasts-ensemble1.csv`
+- A properly formatted csv, ready to be submitted to the Reich forecast hub, will be saved in
+  - `final-submissions/death-forecast/yyyy-mm-dd-epiforecasts-ensemble1.csv`

-Note that the final submission file is currently the quantile mean average ensemble.
-To instead submit QRA in the final ensemble:
+Note that the final submission file can be either the quantile mean average or the QRA ensemble.
+To check or change this:
   - Open `final-submissions/update-final-submission.R`
   - Set global variables:
-   - `ensemble_dir <- "qra-ensemble"`
+   - `ensemble_dir <- "qra-ensemble" # or "quantile-average"`
-   - `ensemble <- "qra"`
+   - `ensemble <- "qra" # or "qa`
   - If doing this:
     - _Before running_ `update.sh`: save the script and then run `update.sh`
     - _After running_ `update.sh`: save and then source the script (and the submission-ready csv will be re-written)